Corporate Governance and External Peer Review

 Understanding what an external peer review is and is not can help users of these reviews avoid unintended misuse and expectations that are not viable.

-Cost-efficiency and appropriate controls over internal processes are practical realities of today's insurance market.
-As a result, there is a growing demand for external peer review of a wide variety of actuarial work products.
-Pinnacle's rigorous approach to this review by one of our qualified, independent actuaries is consistently adding significant value and controlling incremental costs to our customers.
+Appropriate governance and internal controls are modern realities for today's insurance programs.
+As a result, there is significant demand for external peer review of a wide variety of actuarial work products.
+Pinnacle's rigorous, principles-based approach to this review by one of our qualified, independent actuaries is consistently adding significant value and controlling incremental costs to our customers.
 This approach is providing our customers an effective means of increasing their confidence in the work of other appointed actuaries and providing alternative perspectives in areas that present material risk.